 5. Training parents and professionals through MassKids-developed prevention training products

 "Enough!
 Preventing Child Sexual Abuse in My School" A one-hour, online, evidence-based course developed specifically for public and private school personnel, including teachers, paraprofessionals, administrators, counselors, school resource officers, coaches, office personnel, transportation providers, food service workers, security guards, and custodians.
 Parents, school volunteers, and members of Parent Teacher Organizations and local School Committees also benefit from this course.
 Independent research using control and intervention groups confirmed statistically significant gains in knowledge about child sexual abuse prevention, identification of boundary-violating behaviors, and confidence and willingness to report disclosed or suspected cases.
-(2017)
+This course has been adopted in over 100 schools in Massachusetts and other states.
+(2017) Click here to learn more.

 "Infant Crying and Soothing: What You Need to Know to Keep Your Baby Safe" a teaching brochure, available in English, Spanish and Portuguese, aimed at reducing the number of infant affected by Shaken Baby Syndrome (SBS).
 This brochure does this by giving parents and caregivers the information they need to keep their baby safe by informing them about infant crying, teaching some techniques for soothing their fussy infant(s) and helping caregivers find ways to reduce the stress caused by a fussy and/or crying infant.
 (2005)